ishg-153/investolio/README.md

 4. Calculate investment per share and  add several columns: "Shares (Amount of Shares held for this stock), "Value of Shares (the value of the shares hold in this stock), "Total Dividends" (The number of Dividends in a month this stock makes with the 'amount of shares' it has), Contribution to Goal (% that this stocks dividends contributes towards the users' defined goal)

+5. The dataset we've currenlty chosen to to use is static and focused more on building the model.
+In the future scope our goal is to integrate real-time dataset to make it actually usable.

 ## Result